sherlockode/advanced-content-bundle/README.md

 ### Entities

-`SherlockodeAdvancedContentBundle` provides 8 entity models : ContentType, Layout, Field, Content, PageType, Page, FieldGroupValue and FieldValue
-To be able to use them, you need to create your own entities, see examples in the [doc](Resources/doc/entities.md).
+`SherlockodeAdvancedContentBundle` provides 5 entity models : Content, FieldValue, PageType, Page, PageMeta To be able to use them, you need to create your own entities, see examples in the [doc](Resources/doc/entities.md).

 Next, make the bundle aware of your entities by adding the following lines to your configuration: